rwdaigle/metrix/README.md

 Metrix subscribes to the Twelve Factor App notion that [logs are streams of time-ordered events](http://12factor.net/logs) and that events should be captured and recorded in the [l2met logging convention](https://github.com/ryandotsmith/l2met/wiki/Usage#logging-convention).

-What this means in pragmatic terms is that this library provides a few convenience methods to help you capture data from your application to `stdout` in a well-structured key-value format:
+What this means in pragmatic terms is that this library provides a few convenience methods to help you capture data from your application to your logging output in a well-structured key-value format:

 ```
 measure#api.request.service=23.43ms path=/v1/user.json response_status=200